Want to know what is going on in the watershed world this month?

 Bertsch Hokendauqua Catasauqua Watershed Association:

-• June 14th: A rain barrel workshop at the Walnutport Pavilion
+- June 14th will be a rain barrel workshop at Walnutport Pavilion.

 Saucon Creek Watershed Association: